kubepack/kubepack/docs/guides/scenario-8.md

 It depends on [test-kubed](https://github.com/kubepack/test-kubed)'s master branch.

-Now, run `$ pack dep`.
+Now, run `$ kubectl plugin pack dep`.
 This command will get all the dependencies and place under `manifests/vendor` folder.

 ```console
     $ tree manifests/vendor/